fortrabbit/help/docs/ssh-keys.md

 The goals here are:

 1. Create an SSH key pair consisting of public and private key.
-2. Store the keys on the right location, so that your Operating System can make use of them.
+2. Store the keys in the right location, so that your Operating System can make use of them.
 3. Save the public key with your fortrabbit Account

 ## Do you have any SSH keys already?

-To check if you have any existing SSH keys installed: Mac Os & Linux: Open a terminal (Mac OS & Linux) or a Git Bash (Windows) and type:
+To check if you have any existing SSH keys installed: Open a terminal (Mac OS & Linux) or a Git Bash (Windows) and type:

 ```
 ls ~/.ssh
 ```

-If you see an existing key pair listed (for example `id_rsa.pub` and `id_rsa`) that you would like to use to connect to fortrabbit, you can skip the generation and add the public SSH key (contents of `id_rsa.pub`) to your fortrabbit Account in the Dashboard, see below.
+If you see an existing key pair listed (for example `id_rsa.pub` and `id_rsa`) that you would like to use to connect to fortrabbit, you can skip the generation and add the public SSH key (contents of `id_rsa.pub`) to your fortrabbit Account in the Dashboard (see below).

-If you don't have any key pairs or you receive an error that ~/.ssh doesn't exist, then you will need to generate new keys.
+If you don't have any key pairs or you receive an error that `~/.ssh` doesn't exist, then you will need to generate new keys.

 On Windows: If you don't know what the Git Bash is, or you have a different setup, check our recommendation on the [Git article](git).